This is How Many Hours Bloggers Work Per Week

 Okay, you’ve finished your blog’s initial stage.
 That is, now your blog is safe, SEO-optimized, and professionally designed.
 It’s also operating legally.
 And you’ve installed the must-have plugins and published the must-have pages as well as your first 10 blog posts.
 On top of that, you already have your first partnerships with affiliate programs.

-Now it’s time for you, as a blogger, to focus on writing, ideally, at least two 1200+ word articles per week, maintenance, and promotion.
+Now it’s time for you, as a blogger, to focus on writing.
+Ideally, you should be writing at least two 1200+ word articles per week.
+You also have to focus on maintenance and promotion.

 Estimated time: Around 4 to 7 hours per article, counting research and editing time.